 - One of the most common questions posed by Outer Banks vacationers is the status of the traffic on the Wright Memorial Bridge, especially on weekends.
 The answer is generally yes, there can be traffic jams along the Wright Memorial Bridge in the prime visiting seasons, especially in the summer months, and especially around the areas in Kitty Hawk that border the major shopping plazas on the outskirts of the island.
 The good news is that even on the busiest summer weekends, the traffic jams generally last 20 or 30 minutes at the most, and travelers who need a little relief from the road can simply roll down their windows and enjoy the fresh salt air coming off the Albemarle Sound.

 - Visitors in a bit of a hurry who want to try and avoid the traffic jams altogether should avoid the Wright Memorial Bridge during the peak crossing times, generally from 12:00 p.m. until 4:00 p.m. on summer Saturdays on either side of the bridge.
-Considering that the majority of vacation rentals on the Outer Banks are Saturday turnovers, this four hour time period is always the busiest, while virtually any other time of the week is a traffic free, speedy ride.
+Considering that the majority of vacation homes on the Outer Banks are Saturday turnovers, this four hour time period is always the busiest, while virtually any other time of the week is a traffic free, speedy ride.

 - Water lovers should make a stop at the handful of restaurants or activities that are located along the bridge's borders, especially the Currituck County side waterfront restaurants and the Outer Banks side jet ski rentals, parasailing trips, and kayaking rentals or excursions that are easily visible and accessible from the bridge.
 For an up-close view of the two bridge structure, any of these locales are a great place to relax and enjoy life on the water.